payal-t/mlops-credit-default/README.md

 It was developed as part of the this [End-to-end MLOps with Databricks](https://maven.com/marvelousmlops/mlops-with-databricks) course and you can walk through it together with this [Medium](https://medium.com/@benitomartin/8cd9a85cc3c0) publication.

-Feel free to ⭐ and clone this repo 😉

 ## Tech Stack